In this article, I will discuss the Pneumatic Governor.

 Control rod movement is limited by adjustable stops.
 Auxiliary idling stops may be fitted to governors with pitot venturi units.
 It consists of the plunger which is spring loaded by the spring.
 The adjusting screw permits adjustment of the spring pressure acting on the plunger.

-Maximum fuel stops are normally fitted at the end of the pump housing away from the governor to provide a means of adjusting the maximum fuelling and may be scaled after setting, to prevent unauthorized adjustment.
 The lever is connected to the stop control in the driving cab.
 It is spring-loaded and remains inoperative when the engine is running.
-When the stop control is operated, the control rod is moved to the ‘no fuel’ position.
+When the stop control is operated, the control rod is moved to the 'no fuel' position.

-Depression of the plunger aligns the stop screw with a hole drilled at the end of the control rod, thus permitting the control rod to move beyond the normal maximum fuel position.
+An excess fuel device of the type illustrated in Fig. may be fitted to permit overriding of the maximum fuel stop to provide excess fuel for starting.
+The maximum fuel stop is carried on a spring-loaded plunger.
+When the control rod is in the normal maximum fuel position the end of the control rod bears against the stop screw.
+Depression of the plunger brings the stop screw into alignment with a hole drilled at the end of the control rod, thus permitting the control rod to move beyond the normal maximum fuel position.
 When the engine has started and the accelerator pedal has been released, the control rod moves toward the idling stop and the plunger and the maximum fuel stop are returned automatically to the normal working position to the spring.

-Pneumatic Governor Diagram
+Pneumatic Governor Diagram-

-Pneumatic Governor System
+Pneumatic Governor system-

 All air used by the engine passes through the venturi control unit.
 As the speed of the air flowing through the venturi increases, air pressure fails.